-We are so thankful to everyone who came along to the soft launch of the Tick-Borne Disease Research Program on Thursday 10th of June 2021, the coldest day in Sydney for 25 years!
+We are so thankful to everyone who came along to the soft launch of the Tick-Borne Disease Research Program on Thursday 10th of June 2021!
 Patients, families and medicos gathered to support and learn about this research program which is very close to the Snow family, with lived experience of the disease.
 We are excited to back an expert, world renowned multidisciplinary team and work with the NORTH Foundation to support this crucial research into better understanding the source of infection, diagnosis and treatment pathways for patients suffering with potential tick-borne diseases.

 In Australia, tick-borne disease continues to be a mystery.
 Patients are confused, with many unanswered questions.
 A growing number of patients around Australia are suffering from the symptoms of a chronic debilitating illness of which the initial cause remains unknown.
 However, many associate these symptoms with a prior tick bite and subsequently tick-borne illness or tick-borne disease.
 Ticks are parasites that feed on animal and human blood and approximately 16 of the 70 species found in Australia are known to feed on humans.